by Jonathan Harvey

 “Have you ever kissed anyone?
 And stuck your tongue in?”

 Who doesn’t remember what it was like to fall in love for the first time?
 Or to believe that happiness is still possible, even when you’ve been dealt some pretty shitty cards?
 And doesn’t everyone hope for one ‘beautiful thing’ in their lives?

-Jamie is 15, shy, and bullied at school.
+Jamie is 15, shy, hopeless at sport and bullied.
+His best friend, Leah, is a mouthy Mama Cass wannabe who’s been expelled from school.
 He lives with his single mum Sandra on a run-down London housing estate, but she’s preoccupied with dreams of a better job and her new, younger lover, so barely notices that her sensitive, Cagney & Lacey-loving son has a crush on Ste, the football-mad boy next door.

 When Ste is badly beaten by his alcoholic father and Sandra offers him shelter, the two boys grow closer and gradually fall in love.
 But do they have any chance of happiness, in their tough, working-class world?

 When Jonathan Harvey wrote this tender, open-hearted play about two damaged boys and the love that heals them, the age of consent for gay sex in the UK was still 21, it was illegal to ‘promote’ homosexuality in schools, and civil unions and same-sex marriage weren’t even on the radar.

 Yet, nearly 30 years on, it still holds remarkable power, because the themes it explores are timeless and its honest humanity shines through.

 What better way to celebrate Mardi Gras than with this funny, irreverent, coming-of-age love story, an urban fairy tale for our times.

 “Deliciously upbeat, a swirling mix of emotion and hilarity” The Guardian

 Lighting Designer Mehran Mortezaei